-Editor's note: This clause outlines solution principles, assumptions and high-level architectures, etc.

 When a UE requested a slice, the AMF rejects the UE's request if the requested slice is not supported in the current TA.
 Then the AMF provides the slice as Rejected NSSAI to the UE with cause indicating that the slice is not available in the current registration area.
 The AMF does not need to store the rejected S-NSSAI.

 This solution propose that the AMF stores the rejected S-NSSAIs provided to the UE.
 If the AMF detects that the UE moves to an area where the rejected S-NSSAI is supported within the current registration area, the AMF can trigger the UE Configuration Update procedure and remove the S-NSSAI from the Rejected NSSAI.